go beyond traditional talk therapy.

 Preparation

-We’ll meet for one or two sessions to build trust, discuss the process, and answer your questions.
-During this time, we clarify goals, set intentions, and build safety. $145 per 50-minute session.
+We’ll meet for two sessions to establish the relationship, discuss the process, and answer your questions.
+During this time, we clarify goals, set intentions, and build safety.
+Billed to INN insurance (Kaiser/United).
+Otherwise, self-pay at $145.

 03